ToshioCP/Gtk4-tutorial/gfm/sec31.md

 It isn't usually necessary because the GtkApplication default startup handler does the initialization.
 A GtkLabel instance is created with the text "Hello world.".
 - 12: A property expression is created.
-It looks a "label" property of a GtkLabel instance.
+It looks up a "label" property of a GtkLabel instance.
 But at the creation, no instance is given because the second argument is NULL.
 The expression just knows how to take the property from a future-given GtkLabel instance.
 - 14-17: The function `gtk_expression_evaluate` evaluates the expression with a 'this' instance `label`.